apache/logging-log4j2/log4j-layout-template-json-test/src/site/manual/index.md

     limitations under the License.
 -->

-# Apache Log4j JSON Template Layout module
+# Apache Log4j JSON Template Layout module tests

-This module provides a customizable, efficient, and garbage-free JSON generating Apache Log4j layout.
+This module provides tests and test utilities for [the JSON Template Layout](/manual/json-template-layout.html).
-It encodes log events according to the structure described by the JSON template provided.

 ## Requirements

-This module was introduced in Log4j 2.14.0.
+This module was introduced in Log4j 3.0.0.

 Some features may require optional [dependencies](../runtime-dependencies.html).
 These dependencies are specified in the documentation for those features.